Nexidia

 Nexidia is an interaction analytics software company that provides indexing and mining software for audio and video.

 About

-Nexidia software helps government agencies and companies operating in various sectors such as healthcare, technology, retail, insurance, financial services, utilities and technology.
+Nexidia software helps government agencies and companies operating in various sectors, such as healthcare, technology, retail, insurance, financial services, utilities, and technology.

 History

 The creation of the software began in the early 1990s.
-At that time, Emory University and Georgia Tech worked together with the desire to archive speeches by then United States Senator Sam Nunn.
+At that time, Emory University and Georgia Tech worked together with the desire to archive speeches by then-United States Senator Sam Nunn.

-The company was founded in 2000 as Fast-Talk Communications, Inc. Founder Mark Clements studied speech recognition for 25 years and Georgia Tech graduate student Peter Cardillo created the software over five years to help recognize individual speech sounds.
+The company was founded in 2000 as Fast-Talk Communications, Inc. Founder Mark Clements studied speech recognition for 25 years, Georgia Tech graduate student Peter Cardillo created the software over five years to help recognize individual speech sounds.
 In 2003, the company changed its name to Nexidia.

 Acquisition

-January 11, 2016 NICE Systems announced the acquisition of Nexidia.
+January 11, 2016, NICE Systems announced the acquisition of Nexidia.